DataDog/documentation/content/en/mobile/_index.md

 * Pin the shortcut as an icon in your home screen.
 To do so, access the Shortcuts app, and open the edit menu for your dashboard shortcut.
 * Siri Voice: say your shortcut name, such as “Open AWS Overview”, and Siri opens your dashboard in-app.
-* Siri suggestions: Siri learns your routine, and suggests dashboard shortcuts when you most need them, through a home or lock-screen banner, iPhone search, or iOS 14 Siri Suggestions widget.
+* Siri suggestions: Siri learns your routine, and suggests dashboard shortcuts when you most need them, through a home or lock-screen banner, iPhone search, or iOS 14 Siri Suggestions widgets.

 {{< img src="mobile/shortcuts-final.png" alt="Shortcuts">}}

-For more information on Siri Shortcuts and Suggestion, refer to the [Apple Documentation][11].
+For more information on Siri Shortcuts and Suggestions, refer to the [Apple Documentation][11].

 ## Account